Vasissualiyp/PHY_pod_grading/README.md

 The code then takes the marks of pods and students' attendance into consideration, and makes it into a nice ordered spreadsheet that is easy to put into quercus (grading website powered by canvas) (if you have the xlsx output file type).

-In the future, I am planning to automate uploading of marks to quercus so that everything is completely automatic.
-For now, you still have to put in the course webpage.
+## Configuration
+Most of the edits that you should do are located in the config.txt file.
+There you can put in your quercus login credentials, edit the name of the assignment (PRA_name variable), change the browser (For now Chrome and Firefox supported), give the webpage of the course, choose which grading scheme to use.

+When it comes to grading schemes, you will have to manually change them in the Grading.py file for now.

 ## Input and Output
 The input to the code the Excel file "Pods.xlsx".
 Inside of this spreadsheet, you have two sheets: one that contains the names of the students and all relevant information for inputting marks to Quercus, their pods, and the second sheet that contains the marks for each pod.
 The output of the code is a CSV file named "Marks.csv" that contains the final processed data.